 If you're approved for a credit card that charges 0% on purchases or balance transfers, the interest-free period will begin as soon as the card is activated.
 You won't be charged interest on the relevant balance for the first 6 months that you hold the card.
 Each month, your statement will detail how much longer the interest-free period will apply.

-How will a credit card with 6 months interest free benefit me?
+How will a credit card with 6 months interest-free benefit me?

-Which transactions will qualify for no interest?
+What transactions will qualify for no interest?